-The Walter Boas Medal was established in 1984 to promote excellence in research in Physics and to commemorate the life and work of Walter Boas.
+The Walter Boas Medal was established in 1984 to promote excellence in research in Physics and to commemorate the life and work of Walter Moritz Boas, who was an AIP Honorary Fellow.

 The Medal is awarded annually and presented at either the AIP Congress or the Summer Meeting, for original research that makes an important contribution to physics in Australia.